sal55/langs/Modules2021/readme.md

 A Program can be known by the name of its main (or only) Subprogram.
 And a Subprogram can be known by the name of its header module, which can also be the only one.

+It is that module that is submitted to a compiler or tool.

 ### Parsing by External Tools

 I want header information to have as simple a syntax as possible, so that it doesn't need a compiler-class lexer and parser to process.
 So in most cases, it will look like this: